 The Employee Forum shall elect three representatives to the Staff Assembly in September.
 Upon election, Staff Assembly delegates shall be voting members of the Employee Forum Executive Committee.
 The Staff Assembly Delegates will represent the majority will of the Employee Forum and will report to the Employee Forum in the same manner as Employee Forum Committees.

-There are three listservs to which all elected Employee Forum delegates are subscribed from the time of their election to the Forum:
+There are two listservs to which all elected Employee Forum delegates are subscribed from the time of their election to the Forum:

 firstname.lastname@example.org is an unmoderated list open only to current and former Forum delegates and alternates.
 Current Forum delegates do not require administrator approval before posting on this list.
 New delegates’ names are subscribed according to the e-mail address supplied during their candidate phone interview.